golaravel/laravel4.1docs/commands.md

 <a name="registering-commands"></a>
 ## Registering Commands

+#### Registering An Artisan Command

 Once your command is finished, you need to register it with Artisan so it will be available for use.
 This is typically done in the `app/start/artisan.php` file.
 Within this file, you may use the `Artisan::add` method to register the command:

-**Registering An Artisan Command**

 	Artisan::add(new CustomCommand);

+#### Registering A Command That Is In The IoC Container

 If your command is registered in the application [IoC container](/docs/ioc), you may use the `Artisan::resolve` method to make it available to Artisan:

-**Registering A Command That Is In The IoC Container**

 	Artisan::resolve('binding.name');